 New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

-With whole life insurance, you can typically receive coverage for the rest of your life as long as premiums are paid.
+Whole life insurance offers lifelong coverage as long as you continue to pay premiums.
 Not only can your loved ones receive a death benefit payout if you pass away, but you can also build cash value over time.
 Therefore, a whole life insurance policy may be a good option to consider, even though it’s more expensive than other types of policies.
 Keep reading to find out what whole life insurance is, how it works, and whether this permanent life policy works for your unique budget and needs.

 Whole life insurance offers lifelong coverage if you continue to make your fixed premium payments.
 No matter when you pass away, your beneficiaries will collect a guaranteed payout or death benefit.
 You’ll also be able to build cash value, which will accrue interest over time and could potentially be borrowed to use while you’re still living.

-Depending on your situation, whole life insurance can be a smart choice.
-If you want coverage for the rest of your life, it may help give you some much-needed peace of mind.
+Whole life insurance can be worth the cost if you want coverage for the rest of your life.
+It can help give you some much-needed peace of mind knowing that your loved ones can receive the death benefit payout no matter when you pass away.
 This policy can also be worthwhile if you like the idea of predictable premiums that typically won’t change over time and a cash value account you may be able to access through a withdrawal, loan, or by surrendering the policy.
 In addition, you may want to consider a whole life policy if you’d like to diversify your investments or leave an inheritance.

 Whole life insurance vs. term life insurance